 The Importance of Safety in a Solar System in Zimbabwe

-This report delves into the crucial aspects of solar system safety in the Zimbabwean context, highlighting specific challenges and providing practical advice for homeowners, installers, and policymakers.
+This report delves into the crucial aspects of solar safety, specifically addressing the dangers of "partial installations" and providing practical advice for homeowners.

 Proper earthing protects against electrical shocks.
-All components—panels, inverters, and batteries—must be effectively grounded to prevent dangerous voltage build-up.
-Zimbabwean soil conditions can affect earthing effectiveness, necessitating professional assessment.
+All components—panels, inverters, and batteries—must be effectively grounded to prevent dangerous voltage build-up, especially during Zimbabwe's stormy season.

 Regular visual inspections are necessary to identify hazards like loose connections, damaged wires, or signs of overheating.
-Professional maintenance checks should be scheduled annually.
+A system that was safe two years ago may need tightening today.

 Action Required